Udit365/CLI-and-GIT-Fundamentals/Basic_Git_Commands.md

  ````
  The above code will show all the commits made since 1st January 2020.

- Similarly, instead of of `since`, we can use `until` as a date filter to our commit log message :
+ Similarly, instead of `since`, we can use `until` as a date filter to our commit log message :

  ```bash
  git log --until=2020-01-01